Hotels near Mangus Bowmen Club

 Which hotels near Mangus Bowmen Club offer free breakfast?

-Which hotels near Mangus Bowmen Club offer free parking?
+Which hotels near Mangus Bowmen Club have an outdoor pool?

-Which hotels near Mangus Bowmen Club have a pool?
+Which hotels near Mangus Bowmen Club have an indoor pool?

 Which hotels near Mangus Bowmen Club are pet-friendly?